Find flights

 Ramsey Qubein

-French Bee is a long-haul, low-cost French carrier that connects France with several destinations at a discount.
-If you know what to expect before booking a ticket, a flight with French Bee can save some substantial cash better left for a fancy Parisian dinner in the Marais or for some luxury shopping along the Champs-Elysees.
-Just remember that for tall travelers like myself, there are some comfort sacrifices that can affect the journey.
+French Bee, the first French low-cost, long-haul airline, is a legitimate carrier operating from Paris Orly Airport with a modern fleet of Airbus A350-900 and A350-1000 aircraft.
+The airline connects France with destinations across the U.S., Caribbean and beyond at prices that can save substantial cash, better spent on a Parisian dinner in the Marais or shopping along the Champs-Elysees.
+Just remember that for tall travelers like myself, there are comfort sacrifices that can affect the journey.
 Here’s how I prepared for and maximized my flight.

 Low-cost everything